What types of audio recordings can you transcribe?

 How do I know you’ll keep my files confidential?

 Ubiqus On Demand takes great measures to guarantee that your information will remain private.
-Our linguists are required to sign non-disclosure agreements when they start working for us.
-We also run background checks on translators.
+Our linguists are required to sign non-disclosure agreements when they start working for us, and we run background checks on translators.
 Ubiqus On Demand has also put in place several technical safeguards to protect your data from security breaches and other risks.